MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/rls-ssas.md

 On-prem row level security is only available with a live connection, but you can create a live connection to any database whether or not it implements RLS.
 This includes:

 * Databases with no RLS roles set up
-* Database with single or multiple roles set up
+* Databases with single or multiple roles set up
-* Database with static of dynamic security roles
+* Databases with static or dynamic security roles

 To embed a report from an SSAS model, you need to do the following actions: